manuelahoyos/PandemicAnalysis_FinalProject/README.md

 <img src="images/land_tempIndex.png" width="900">

-Comparison of Confirmed Cases, Deaths and Recovered Cases Worldwide using tableau.
+## Comparison of Confirmed Cases, Deaths and Recovered Cases Worldwide Using Tableau.

 <img src="images/land_tempIndex.png" width="900">

+## Map of Cases in the U.S. Using JavaScript:

-Map using javascript state and county
+ state and county

 n this assignment, an HTML page containing a dynamic table that displays UFO data was created.
 The table can be filtered by different criteria, and was created using JavaScript, HTML/CSS, and D3.

 <img src="images/land_tempIndex.png" width="900">

-Tracker and live update
+## Tracker and live Update:

 Visualization of cases around the world using a map.
 Tracks the number of cases, deaths, recovered cases, new cases and new deaths for every country using an API.